eliocamp/reproducibility-with-r/content/people/eliocampitelli/index.md

   url: https://github.com/eiocamp
 ---

-I'm a Ph.D. student at the University of Buenos Aires in atmospheric sciences and an R package developer.
+I have aPh.D. from the University of Buenos Aires in atmospheric sciences and I'm an R package developer.
 I apply open science principles with a strong emphasis on reproducibility by publicly making all the code and data available.
-I'm a founding member of the R User Group in Buenos Aires and an outstanding contributor to the LatinR conference (as recognized by LatinR founding chairs).
+I'm a founding member of the R User Group in Buenos Aires and the LatinR conference.
 I maintain several open-source R packages (e.g., ggnewscale; metR) and contribute to other packages, such as data.table and ggplot2.